-- These tests are for freshwater or marine waters. - Based on the Most Probable Number (MPN) technique, which uses multiple tubes with broth that are inoculated with the sample at different dilutions.
+- The Estuary Program uses Colilert-18 tests for total coliforms and E. coli - These tests use the Most Probable Number (MPN) technique, which uses multiple tubes with broth that are inoculated with the sample at different dilutions.
 After incubation, the tubes show a positive or negative reaction for the target organism.
-The number of positive tubes corresponds to a statistical probability that the sample contained a certain number of bacteria. - Kits are approved by EPA for monitoring drinking water. - Based on a color change in the wells after incubation, total coliform and E. coli can be detected in freshwater samples.
-Only E. coli can be detected in marine samples.
+The number of positive tubes corresponds to a statistical probability that the sample contained a certain number of bacteria The IDEXX Colilert-18 method is based on this same principle. - At this time, the Estuary Program only tests total coliform and E. coli in freshwater samples, although E. coli can also be detected in marine samples. - Cost: Approximately \$10/test.